heiko-braun/example-graphrag/README.md

 ## Implementation

-The following steps are implemented in the `app.py` file, in accordance with the paper's description:
+The following steps are implemented in the `app.py` file and some functions in `core`, in accordance with the paper's description:

 ### 1. Source Documents → Text Chunks